Indian Aviation

 (IATA code: VTZ - ICAO code: VEVZ)

-Growth at Vizag airport, a naval air station (INS Dega), was a decade ago bogged by inadequate landing facilities for jet aircraft due to a short runway and the lack of ILS navigation facilities.
-This changed in 2007 with the opening of a new 10,000 ft runway with ILS landing facilities.
-Direct pre-COVID international connections included Bangkok (Don Mueang) served by Nok Air and Thai AirAsia, Dubai via Hyderabad (Air India), Kuala Lumpur (Air Asia) and Singapore (Silk Air).
-On the domestic front, recently launched Akasa Air plans to serve Vizag wef Dec 12 '22 with 2 daily rotations from Bengaluru.
+Growth at Vizag airport, a naval air station (INS Dega), was a few decades ago bogged by inadequate landing facilities for jet aircraft due to a short runway and the lack of ILS navigation facilities.
+This changed in 2007 with the opening of a new 10 000 ft runway with ILS landing facilities.
+Direct international connections include Bangkok (Don Mueang) served by Thai AirAsia, Kuala Lumpur (Air Asia) and Singapore (Scoot).
+On the domestic front, Air India, Air India Express, IndiaOne Air and IndiGo provide direct air services to over a dozen destinations across India.

-A new 22 000 m² passenger terminal (ca 8 times the size of the old terminal), constructed at a cost of ₹ 970 m, was inaugurated in 2009.
+As for passenger facilities, A new 22 000 m² passenger terminal (ca 8 times the size of the old terminal), constructed at a cost of ₹ 970 m, was inaugurated in 2009 and saw later on a further expansion adding up to over 31 000 m² of floor area.
 The contemporary glass and steel terminal features three aerobridges.
 The old terminal building is used as a cargo terminal.
-Vizag airport handled 2.85 million passengers (incl.
-150 000 passengers on international flights) and 23 695 civil aircraft movements (ca 65 / day) in the year ended March 2019.
+Vizag airport handled 2.8 million passengers and just over 20 000 civil aircraft movements (averaging 55 per day) in the year ended March 2024.

 Visakhapatnam Airport Photo Gallery